torqbit/torq/README.md

 Meet [Torq](https://github.com/torqbit/torq).
 An open-source learning platform to manage your courses.

 The easiest way to get started with Torq is by installing in your local machine.
-Torqbit offers to add Course, Update and Tracking the learning progress.

 ## 🍙 Self Hosting